-Health and treatment records are important for disease prevention and detection, food safety and consistency and continuity of treatment.
-They can also be used as a tool to assess the health and welfare of individual animals and overall herd health status.
+Health and treatment records are important for disease prevention and detection, food safety, and consistency and continuity of treatment.
+Without records, producers tend to underestimate the incidence of disease on their farms (45).
+Research has also shown that producers who keep accurate and detailed health records achieve a lower incidence of disease (46).

-Producers may find value in benchmarking health outcomes as a percent of the total herd to establish targets and monitor progress.
+Health records can also be used to assess the health and welfare of individual animals and overall herd health status.
 For example, annual mortality is an important indicator of the general health of veal cattle (45).
-A reduction in annual mortality reflects an improvement in cattle health (45).
+A reduction in annual mortality reflects an improvement in cattle health (47,48).